 [Our daughter] craves movement.
 She does not do well sitting in a chair for long.
 It did not take us long to see

-Higher math that she learned better when she could touch and manipulate that which she was learning.
+The higher math that she learned better when she could touch and manipulate that which she was learning.
 Who wouldn’t!
 When you can hold “1000” in your hands, you get how many that really is.

-She loves to come to school everyday and is excited to tell us all she has learned when she comes home.
+She loves to come to school every day and is excited to tell us all she has learned when she comes home.
 She quickly learned all the Montessori materials because they make learning make sense.
 We feel MAC is the best place for our child to master the foundations of learning.

 MAC delivers academic challenges focused on the individual child.
-Your child is given the ability to excel to the next level Small motor skills without waiting on “the majority” to grasp the concept.
+Your child is given the ability to excel to the next level without waiting on “the majority” to grasp the concept.
 Also, a child who falls below “the majority” moves at his/her own pace to ensure understanding and creating a firm foundation for future learning.
-Thus, every child receives a positive experience without the negative implications associated with the traditional class room environment or standardized bell curves.
+Thus, every child receives a positive experience without the negative implications associated with the traditional classroom environment or standardized bell curves.
 MAC exhibits a positive, productive educational environment where learning is energetic and fun.
 It permeates throughout the building, the staff and ultimately reflects onto our children.